-What: Join SJMA and local expert, Tom West, for an educational hike through Sand Canyon with the Canyons of the Ancients National Monument.
-Hikers will learn about the geology of Sand Canyon, identification and uses of the flora, the fragile desert environment and why Leave No Trace principles are so important, as well as a brief introductory discussion of the Ancestral Pueblo.
-Must be able to hike about 5 miles with some short steep sections.
-We plan to stop for lunch during the hike.
+Join SJMA and local expert, Al Schneider, for an educational walk through Sand Canyon with the Canyons of the Ancients National Monument.
+Participants will learn detailed information about the native flora, the fragile desert environment, and why Leave No Trace principles are so important.
+We plan to stop for lunch/snack during the hike.
 All participants will be encouraged to contribute to the discussions since we all have knowledge of some or all of the discussion topics.

-What to Bring: Plenty of water, a hat, sunscreen, snacks or lunch, hiking shoes/boots appropriate for uneven rocky ground, and a camera.
+What to Bring: Plenty of water, a hat, sunscreen, snacks and/or lunch, hiking shoes/boots appropriate for uneven rocky ground, mask, appropriate layers, and a camera.
 Masks or maintaining 6 feet of social distance required.
 Please note, there are no restrooms in Sand Canyon.
 Please leave your furry friends at home.

 Want to learn more about our current projects, ways to stay involved and news from the San Juan Mountains Association?
 Sign up for our eNews updates and be the first to know...

 SJMA was created in 1988 to assist the San Juan National Forest in providing education and interpretation of public lands in Southwest Colorado.
 SJMA has a participating agreement with the San Juan National Forest and the Bureau of Land Management Tres Rios Field Office to develop educational programs, publications and volunteer projects, as well as provide interpretive services.